gammasim/containers/docker-gammasim-tools-dev/README.md

 $ docker build -t gammasim-tools-dev .
 ```

-Building will take a while and the image is large (3.9 GB; mostly due to the >2 GB conda stuff).
+Building will take a while and the image is large (3.9 GB; mostly due to the >2 GB conda stuff and the large latex installation).

 ## gammasim-tools

-Clone the gammasim-tools code into the './external/' directory (see also [README.md](external/README.md):
+Clone the gammasim-tools code and additional data into the './external/' directory (see also [README.md](external/README.md):

 ```
 cd ./external